 Gaming is just not about owning the best processor, motherboard, graphics card, and RAM.
 Although secondary, it’s also about building the best-looking hardware that stands out on its own.
 People are running Instagram pages to show epic looking gaming setups.
 One of the most essential hardware that will make your rig look incredibly outstanding is the motherboard.
 The latest color theme popular amongst the gaming community is white, as it makes the RGB lighting reflect correctly to make your hardware look alive.
-We will be reviewing almost every best white motherboard for gaming builds in 2021.
+We will be reviewing almost every best white motherboard for gaming builds this year in 2021.

 It will ensure that you have the top, high-performing hardware and ensure that your assembled rig looks as epic as it performs.
 Most of the available motherboards in the market have black motherboards, which are subtle.
 Some even offer accents of other colors on heat sink and text.
 These color schemes have been overused, and almost all gaming PCs have outdated and dull motherboards.
 Along with being stunning aesthetically, the motherboard needs to perform with the latest hardware and flow enough power to the components to support intensive loads like overclocking.
 It should support the newest technology offered by RAMs, GPUs, SSDs, and CPUs.
 We will review all the motherboards but after some quick shopping tips that will come in handy to help you decide which product to buy:

 Quick Shopping Tips